14-Day Comfort Safari & Authentic Cultural Experience

 Accommodation included

-Early in the morning, depart on a guided cultural tour of the Hadzabe tribe’s location at Lake Eyasi and gain knowledge and experience their way of life.
-You may want to join Hadzabe bushmen on a hunting demonstration by these proud people who mostly live on hunting and gathering wild fruits and roots.
-Amongst the world’s last remaining hunter-gatherer tribes inhabiting the scrubby bushland, Hadzabe men search for food alone and return home with golden honey, sweet fruit, or hearty wild game when available.
-Their language is similar to Southern Africa’s Bushmen who speak the Click language, and their language is believed to still have clicks and pops like no other “click language” up to now.
-You will also have the opportunity to visit a blacksmith tribe of the Datoga whereby different ornaments are made.
+Early in the morning, set off on a guided cultural tour to the Hadzabe tribe's location at Lake Eyasi to gain insight and experience their way of life.
+You may wish to join the Hadzabe bushmen for a hunting demonstration by these proud people who primarily live by hunting and gathering wild fruits and roots.
+As one of the world’s last remaining hunter-gatherer tribes inhabiting the scrubby bushland, Hadzabe men search for food alone and return home with golden honey, sweet fruit, or hearty wild game when available.
+Their language is similar to that of Southern Africa’s Bushmen, who speak the Click language, and it is believed to still contain clicks and pops like no other "click language" to this day.
+You will also have the opportunity to visit the Datoga blacksmith tribe, where various ornaments are made.
 Return to your lodge for brunch.
 In the afternoon, visit Lake Eyasi.
-Dinner and your overnight stay are at Marera Lodge.
+Dinner and your overnight stay will be at Marera Lodge.

 Breakfast, Lunch, Dinner